jamesncenel/tethys/README.md

 Windows should be more straightforward.

-Also included in this repo are the assets and files for making it in GameMaker Studio.
+This was made in GameMaker Studio.